-- A. The City of Marinette Waterworks, denoted as Water System ID "WI4380395" in the SDWIS; provided, however, that the City of Marinette Waterworks will be included within the Settlement Class if it so requests. - B. Any Public Water System that is owned by a State government and lacks independent authority to sue and be sued. - C. Any Public Water System that is owned by the federal government and lacks independent authority to sue and be sued. - D. Any privately owned well that provides water only to its owner's (or its owner's tenant's) individual household and any other system for the provision of water for human consumption that is not a Public Water System.
+- A. Any Public Water System that is owned by a State government and lacks independent authority to sue and be sued. - B. Any Public Water System that is owned by the federal government and lacks independent authority to sue and be sued. - C. Any privately owned well that provides water only to its owner's (or its owner's tenant's) individual household and any other system for the provision of water for human consumption that is not a Public Water

+System.